egonw/blog/_posts/2007-06-19-quality-of-chemical-database.markdown

 German scientists offer a RDF interface to [Wikipedia](http://wikipedia.org/): [DBPedia](http://dbpedia.org/).
 Informal semantic markup in Wikipedia, such as the [Infobox template](http://en.wikipedia.org/wiki/Wikipedia:Infobox_templates), [are used to create triples](http://dbpedia.org/docs/).
-It's a shame that the [ChemBox](http://en.wikipedia.org/wiki/Template:Chembox) is not used yet, which would make [detecting molecules in blogs](http://chem-bla-ics.blogspot.com/2007/06/using-wikipedia-to-recognize-molecules.html) even easier.
+It's a shame that the [ChemBox](http://en.wikipedia.org/wiki/Template:Chembox) is not used yet, which would make [detecting molecules in blogs <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2007/06/19/using-wikipedia-to-recognize-molecules.html) even easier.